 Reserve lists should be submitted to the appropriate Library at least five working days before the beginning of each term to enable staff to collect and process reserves.
 Contacts are the Circulation Supervisor in the Smith Library and the Health Sciences Librarian in the Health Sciences Library.
 Federal copyright law places several limits on library reserve collections.
 One of the most important is the requirement that a faculty member obtain permission from the copyright holder for copied items to placed on reserve for longer than one semester.
 This provision applies even if the Library or the professor owns the item which is duplicated.
 For more information, contact Andy Kulp at (540) 665-5444.

 Access to the holdings of the University Libraries is through the Webcat online catalog from any computer on the SU campus network and from off-campus over the Internet.
 Materials in all formats may be found in the catalog, including, books, scores, periodicals, recordings and other A/V materials.
 Many older LP recordings are listed only in the card catalog in the Media Center.
 If you require assistance with the catalog, please consult with a librarian.

 Faculty may use the online catalog to identify journals and periodicals found in the Library, complete with holdings information for each title.
-In addition, the E-Resource Locator lists all print titles received by the Library, as well as more than 75,000 electronic journals found in library database collections.
+In addition, Journals and More A-Z lists all print titles received by the Library, as well as more than 75,000 electronic journals found in library database collections.
 If you have question regarding online journals and periodicals, please consult with a librarian.